Integralist/Blog-Posts/Build a site with Ruby and Sinatra.md

 Well, there you have it.
 Building a website using Sinatra and Ruby, and actually getting it hosted online.

-It's a bit of a whirlwind pace we've set here, going through lots of different concepts such as performance tricks and handling errors, through to loading template files etc. But hopefully it wasn't too fast paced and you managed to use the information presented here.
+It has been a bit of a whirlwind pace we've set here, going through lots of different concepts such as performance tricks and handling errors, through to loading template files etc. But hopefully it wasn't too fast paced, and you managed to utilise this information to get you up and running.

-I'm actually writing this at record pace at home late at night feeling very tired so if this article doesn't read right, or you think it needs improving then please get in contact and let me know what you think would help improve it (and thus help other users benefit from it!)
+I'm actually writing this at record pace at home, late at night - feeling very tired, so if this article doesn't read right, or you think it needs improving then please get in contact and let me know what you think would help improve it (and thus help other people better understand the concepts)

 Thanks.